 The booking system assures you of a bunk for the night.
 It avoids the need to rush to get to huts early to get a space or to carry a tent in case you miss out.
 You can walk and enjoy the track at your own pace.

 If you find the accommodation for the Routeburn Track is sold out due to high season popularity, dont' worry, it's not the end of the road.
 You can still join a Great Walks guided tour.
-Many of our trips, such as our Ultimate South Island Adventure Rimu or Essence of the South Island Tui include a day walk at either end of the Routeburn, plus a sample of many other Great Walks like the Milford and Kepler Tracks.
+Many of our trips, such as our Ultimate South Island Adventure or Great Walks of New Zealand include a day walk at either end of the Routeburn Track including the best sections of the trail, plus a sample of many other Great Walks like the Milford Track and Kepler Track.